zwimer/Mutable-Client-Buffer/README.md

 ## Documentation

-Additional documentation to each component of self\_msg.cpp is provided via Doxygen.
-To generate this documentation, from the znc-selfmsg directory, run the following
+Additional documentation to each component of self\_msg.cpp is provided and can also be found [here](https://zwimer.github.io/znc-selfmsg/).
+This documentation was generated via Doxygen.
+If you wish to generate this documentation yourself, from the znc-selfmsg directory, run the following
 ```bash
 doxygen Doxyfile
 ```